• Skip to content

 These are the types of answers you need to have ready before you even read the reviews.

-The first thing you should do is to read my article on how to size a tankless water heater so you can understand what your needs are to begin with.
+The first thing you should do is to read my article on how to size a tankless water heater, where I also included a tankless water heater sizing calculator so you know what your needs are.

 I’m going to make a hypothetical situation to make it easy to follow along and get an idea of how to choose the right tankless water heater.